|

 Be careful to understand the differences between furnished and unfurnished rentals - the rules and tax treatment are very different in France.

-If you pay higher levels of French taxes, you should consider investing in special property schemes such as Scellier, Malraux or Monument Historique.
-For all of these schemes, a large part of the price is tax-deductible against your income.
-Please contact us to discuss the rules and obligations for each type of scheme and some exampes of properties currently available.
+If you pay higher levels of French taxes, you might consider investing in special property schemes such as Malraux or Monument Historique.
+For both of these schemes, a large part of the investment cost is tax-deductible against your income.